xiangxiangWang023/OCARR/README.md

 We study angular super-resolution for millimeter-wave phased array radar in low-altitude remote sensing.
 Closely spaced scatterers produce overlapping echoes, while the array beam pattern changes with steering angle.
 These effects make it difficult to separate weak targets using a single shift-invariant point-spread function.

-Our method, operator conditioned adaptive randomized reconstruction (OCARR), uses the two-sided model $Y=KXG+N$, with separate operators for the range response and direction-dependent array pattern.
+Our method, operator conditioned adaptive randomized reconstruction (OCARR), uses the two sided model $Y=KXG+N$, with separate operators for the range response and direction-dependent array pattern.
 The operators shape the random probes used for echo denoising.
 We then select the truncation rank locally in overlapping blocks to account for strong returns, weak returns, and noise.
 Sparse reconstruction starts with full-image FISTA and continues within regions of interest identified from the intermediate estimate.

 The experiments examine three components: operator conditioned sketching (OCS), block adaptive rank selection (BARS), and adaptive ROI constrained FISTA (ARF).
 This repository currently contains their result figures and processed MATLAB data; the reconstruction code is not included.